kartgoel/HydraDocumentation/docs/helpers.rst

 printSampleCounts
 -----------------

-This method prints the respective samples in the given data frames.
+This method prints the respective samples in the given dataframes.

 .. code-block:: python